Jerry Moran: Tenure

 During his time in the House of Representatives, Moran conducted an annual town hall meeting in each of the 69 counties in Kansas's "Big First" Congressional District.
-He continues the tradition in the U.S. Senate for all 105 counties.

 As a senior member of the House Agriculture Committee, Moran worked with colleagues to craft legislation to aid Kansas farms and ranches.
 He was also an active member of the House Transportation and Infrastructure Committee and the House Veterans' Affairs Committee, where he served as chair of the Subcommittee on Health.

 Slate's David Weigel wrote that, despite his insistence that earmarks are a way to get members of Congress to vote for spending "we can't afford", Moran requested $19.4 million in earmarks in the 2010 budget.

 U.S. Senate

 Elections

-Moran became the 2010 Republican nominee for U.S. Senate in Kansas after defeating Representative Todd Tiahrt in the Republican primary, 50%–45%.
+Moran became the Republican nominee for the 2010 U.S. Senate election in Kansas after defeating Representative Todd Tiahrt in the Republican primary, 50% to 45%.
 In the general election, Moran defeated Democrat Lisa Johnston, Libertarian Michael Dann, and Reform Party candidate Joe Bellis, with 70% of the vote.

 Tenure

 Moran was elected chair of the National Republican Senatorial Committee for the 113th U.S. Congress on November 14, 2012.
 He oversaw the Republican gain of nine Senate seats in the 2014 United States Senate elections, resulting in the first Republican Senate majority since 2006.

 On January 5, 2021, Moran announced that he would vote to certify the 2021 United States Electoral College vote count, which was to take place the following day.
 He was participating in the certification when Trump supporters attacked the United States Capitol.
 During the attack, Moran tweeted that he condemned "the violence and destruction at the U.S. Capitol in the strongest possible terms.
 It is completely unacceptable and unpatriotic."

 For his tenure as the chairman of the Senate Veterans' Affairs Committee in the 116th Congress, Moran earned an "F" grade from the nonpartisan Lugar Center's Congressional Oversight Hearing Index.
+In 2025, amid the Department of Government Efficiency's attempts to fire probationary workers in the Department of Veterans Affairs, Moran said he was asking whether the firing of VA workers would affect services for veterans.
+He said, "We've been reassured that it doesn't affect direct care, but we're looking for more information."